khaphanspace/gonhanh.org/docs/v3-auto-restore-pipeline.md

 impl Dict {
     /// Check if word exists in dictionary
-    /// Returns: true if word is valid EN or VN fn contains(&self, word: &str) -> bool {
+    /// Returns: true if word is valid EN fn contains(&self, word: &str) -> bool {
         // Fast path: bloom filter says NO → definitely not in dict if !self.bloom.may_contain(word) {